Real Health Talk ©

 Oils popular in cooking include: corn, peanut, olive, rapeseed (canola), safflower, soy, and sunflower.

-Which alcoholic beverages are safe?
+Which alcoholic beverages are gluten free?

 Wine, rum, tequila, and sake are usually safe as their alcohols do not generally come from toxic grains.
 Some vodkas are also okay.
 However, as with any other ingested product, you should gauge your reaction and learn as much about your favored brands as possible.